Overview - updated February 2026

 Plate 23: Another view from the old World War II armaments look-out

-From here it is either a short walk back to the carpark (head north) - visible in the bottom left of Plate 23 – or you can take the longer (orange) rout back.
+From here it is a short walk back to the carpark (head north) - visible in the bottom left of Plate 23.